tankerwng/handbook/benefits/employee-referral-bonus.md

 ## Eligibility

-All employees of thoughtbot, including apprentices, are eligible for this benefit.
+All current and former employees of thoughtbot, including apprentices, are eligible for this benefit.